A Community-Centered Project

-Monthly rates begin at $74.
-Residential and business phone lines will be available as an option for $20 per month.
+Monthly rates begin at $72.
+Residential and business phone lines will be available as an option starting at $25 per month.

-We will begin to offer services in Summer 2020.
+We will begin to offer services in Fall 2020.
 For more information, see our Frequently Asked Questions page.

 - Universal Coverage.
 We aim to provide high-speed, fiber-optic-based Internet service to every reachable business and residence in Lyme.

 - Net Neutrality.
 LymeFiber will not throttle or otherwise interfere with your data.

 - A Future-Proof Design.
 Fiber-optic cable provides almost unlimited capacity for whatever new applications come along.

 - Competitive Pricing.
 The cost of our service will be competitive with similar service elsewhere in the region.

 - Community Focus.
 Bringing a needed service to Lyme - our community - is our primary goal.